A Herd of Two: First Time Horse First Time Owner 2018

 Janine Robben of the Portland Tribune summed it up pretty sweet when she wrote: “Theresa Demarest has been a nun…a mother, …single parent, Critical Care RN, cancer survivor… and a motorcycle mama.
 But, most important, she’s a singer with a bluesy-folksy-jazzy voice that picks up the high and low notes of each of her experiences and reproduces them with perfect clarity – like a really great sound system.”

-Just after the release of my latest CD titled: ‘ROLL ON DOWN’ in 2004, I became very ill from lymph edema – a chronic nuisance of a problem left-over from surviving breast cancer twice.
+Just after the release of my CD titled: ‘ROLL ON DOWN’ in 2004, I became very ill from lymphedema – a chronic nuisance of a problem left-over from surviving breast cancer twice.
 Because the ailment could not be ignored, I reluctantly laid down my guitar and the rigors of performing live music.

 While recovering, and having never been around horses before, I happened to meet a little 6 month old half-Arabian/half-Saddle redhorse I eventually named Tehya Takoda (Precious Friend).
-My journey with her was such an incredibly healing experience for both myself and others that I have now released a movie about Tehya and me titled: Herd Of Two (First Time Horse/First Time Owner).
-Folks can go view my filmmaker’s statement and a two-minute movie trailer about my amazing journey on this website at the Herd of Two page.
+My journey with her was such an incredibly healing experience for both myself and others that I have now released this movie about Tehya and me titled: Herd Of Two (First Time Horse/First Time Owner).

 Enjoy the Movie, Enjoy the music!